BrianStritch/Brian-Stritch-P5-BS_Auto_parts/README.md

 - In the forum app, the user has the ability to like and unlike comments, and the toggler is functioning correctly as it is correctly incrementing or decrementing the number of likes, however the red heart icon does change color depending on the current users preferences and due to time constraints this bug will need rectificatin in a future update.

 # Deployment
-This project was deployed to Heroku at the address **https://brian-stritch-p5-bs-auto-parts.herokuapp.com/** using the following steps
+This project was deployed to Heroku at the address **https://brian-stritch-p5-bs-auto-parts.herokuapp.com/** using the following steps:

 ### GitHub:
-Github was used for building this project with version control and to see a full walkthrough of the process involved please click [**here**]()
+- During the extent of this course we have been using the CI template as a base, and cloning the template by pressing the use this template button, which creates a new repository in your github account.

-- Create a new project on GitHub
+- Name your new repository respective of the current project you wish to create.
-- Click the green Gitpod button to open in Gitpod
+- Once created, press the green gitpod button which will open the repository in gitpod and will begin installing all the packages and dependencies as per the CI template.

 #### To commit the code on GitPod to GitHub:
 - In the terminal, type "git add ." to add all new changes to the code to staging area